Stormproaudio/Masterclass/README.md

 # Viper
-All Projects currently actived and announced for Public Domain or projects that are started for later public released
+All Projects currently active and ongoing for the viper app announced and slotted for public released in the coming future